-The NGO Academy offers capacity building programmes for representatives of NGOs and social businesses in Central and South-Eastern Europe.
+The NGO Academy offers capacity building programmes for representatives of NGOs and social businesses in Central and Eastern Europe.
 Each programme focuses on the further development of management competences and addresses a variety of related topics.
 They are clustered into four categories:

 Resources & Innovation: this category includes topics related to the various resources an organisation uses and depends on and their acquisition, as well as innovation management as a mean to create, identify and introduce new resources into existing systems (eg. fundraising, community involvement, innovation management, social entrepreneurship, design thinking, etc.)